-Once you’ve determined your niche, find review topics with high search volume that people are searching for.
+Once you’ve determined your niche, find review topics with high search volume that people are looking for.
 Then, you’ll have a good idea of what to create based on what you see in search engines.

 Compare keyword difficulty between niches; perhaps you might have an easier time ranking for one versus another.

 Sidenote: If you see big sites like The Wirecutter and TechRadar dominate the SERPs for one niche, perhaps consider an alternative.

 For example, when you Google “Betterment review,” brands with high domain ratings like Nerd Wallet, Forbes, and Investopedia hold the top-ranking spots in the personal finance niche.

 But, in the snowboarding niche, you see lower-ranked sites when you Google the renowned brand “Burton Hometown Hero” review.

 So, you may find quicker success writing about snowboards.

 #3.
 Create Content That Gets Traffic and Clicks